ryanrudes/MoreUI/README.md

     - `interruptionLevel`: The interruption level determines the degree of interruption associated with the notification.
     - `relevanceScore`: The value the system uses to sort your app’s notifications.
     - `options`: The authorization options your app is requesting.
 You may combine the available constants to request authorization for multiple items.
 Request only the authorization options that you plan to use.
 For a list of possible values, see ``UNAuthorizationOptions``.
 Some notification options are handled automatically based on the specification of other parameters, such as `.badge`, `.sound`, `.criticalAlert`, and `.alert`.
 These do not need to be specified manually by the user.
-    - `trigger`: The condition that causes the system to deliver the notification.
+    - `trigger`: A function returning the condition that causes the system to deliver the notification.
 Specify `nil` to deliver the notification right away.
 See ``UNNotificationTrigger`` for documentation on concrete trigger classes.

 # License